robcarver17/skipperman/docs/patrol_boat_help.md

 ## Allocating a volunteer to a boat

-Select a volunteer from the dropdown menu, and then click save changes.
+Select a volunteer from the dropdown menu, and then click `Save changes`.
 Volunteers are listed in order, with the ones most likely to be on a boat listed at the top.
 Note that those with PB2 qualifications are marked, and you can also see their current volunteer role if any in the dropdown.
 You can add several volunteers at a time, before clicking save.
 Once a volunteer is added to a boat on a given day, they can't be added to another boat.
 If no volunteer dropdown is shown, it means all the available volunteers on a given day are already on boats.

 ![volunteers_added_to_boats.png](/static/volunteers_added_to_boats.png)

 Once you have added one volunteer to a boat and pressed save, you have the option of adding more by selecting them from the dropdown on the boat, and then clicking save.
-The volunteers above all existing roles in the volunteer rota, but it's also possible to add someone who doesn't, so let's do that:
+The volunteers above all have existing roles in the volunteer rota, but it's also possible to add someone who doesn't, so let's do that:

 ![volunteer_added_to_boat_second.png](/static/volunteer_added_to_boat_second.png)